stryses/Thinkpad-E440-Hackintosh/README.md

 - Clover and the Config for Thinkpad E440
 - Some of essential Kext
-- Battery Patch of DSDT
+- Some Patch of DSDT

 ## Where from?